Close

 Electronic Communication

-Despite the convenience ofsuch communication mediums, the use of electronic communications to transmit sensitive information can increase the risk of such information being disclosed to third parties.
+Despite the convenience of many communication mediums, the use of electronic communications to transmit sensitive information can increase the risk of such information being disclosed to third parties.
 The eCommunication Checklist produced by the Canadian Medical Protective Association provides some essential elements to considered when using electronic communication to convey sensitive PHI.

 9